 5. What does “late submission without penalty” mean?

 - For some homework assignments, we may allow the option of “late submission without penalty,” meaning you may submit the assignment up to 48 hours after the given due date without incurring any penalty.

-- The catch: While you may submit without penalty, there may not necessarily be any TA help, via office hours or Ed, during the period between the original due date and the late due date, as these due dates typically fall during periods where the course staff is collectively busy or out of town.
+- The catch: While you may submit without penalty, there may not necessarily be any TA help, via office hours or Piazza, during the period between the original due date and the late due date, as these due dates typically fall during periods where the course staff is collectively busy or out of town.